jeremyomeara/super-simple-accordion/README.md

 A super simple CSS and jQuery accordion

-Currently set to expand Child on Parent click.
+Expands Parent to show Child on Parent click.
 Auto contracts on leaving Parent wrapper.